 What happened?

 What have your thoughts been since?

 What are your feelings?

 Who was affected and how are they affected?

 What are everyone's needs when it comes to what should happen next?

 Anti-Bullying

-Argyll and Bute's Anti-Bullying Policy may be viewed at: https://www.argyll-bute.gov.uk/sites/default/files/anti-bullying_policy_july_2019.pdf
+Argyll and Bute's Anti-Bullying Policy may be viewed at: Anti-Bullying Policy (argyll-bute.gov.uk).

 Celebrating Achievement